freignat91/blockchain/README.md

 - blocks: if true get all blocks, if false get only branch blocks
 - entries: not used, on this version all the entries in the blocks are read at the same time
 - callback function call at each block read: `function(id string, blockType string, block *gnode.TreeBlock) error` where blocktype can be either "branch" or "block" (see cli_display.go file as usage sample on it)

+### func (api *BchainAPI) AddRequestStatus(id string) (*gnode.RequestStatus, error)

+get the requestStatus having the id "id" and return an instance of RequestStatus
+Argument:
+- id, the request id (returned by function addEntry or addBranch)

+### func (api *BchainAPI) LastAddRequestStatus(nb int, userName string, errorOnly bool, callback interface{}) error

+get the nb last add requests, for each execute a callback function
+Arguments:
+- nb: number of request to get
+- userName: if != "", return only the status beloging to the user
+- errorOnly: if true, return only the status on error
+- callback function exectuted for each status, proto: function(status *RequestStatus) error

 # tests